 📝Shopping list

-To make this coconut curry chicken recipe you will need these items available in most grocery stores:
+To make this coconut curry chicken recipe, you will need these items available in most grocery stores:

 - boneless skinless chicken breasts

-- shiitake mushrooms sliced (I use frozen)
+- shiitake mushrooms - sliced (I use frozen)

-- edamame shelled I use a frozen
+- edamame - shelled, I use frozen

 - green onion sliced